hfahrudin/hfahrudin.github.io/_pages/about.md

 <p><strong>🌐 Talent Whisperer</strong><br>
-Somehow managed to lead small, cross-discipline engineering teams while trying not to get in the way (They Did Most of the Work).
+Somehow managed to lead small, cross-discipline engineering teams while trying not to get in the way.
 Remote?
 Onsite?
 Cross-cultural?
 Been there, done that.
 </p>